- Kids days out

 Cbeebies Land Shows

-The ‘Big Fun Show Time’ arena hosts three different shows throughout the day.
-Each is repeated three times to ensure you get the opportunity to see them all.
-In addition to this there is the ‘Furchester Hotel’ Live show which runs every half an hour, and ‘Mr Blooms Allotment’, again running every half an hour.
-The Alton Towers app has all the times on so you can plan your day around the shows.
+The ‘Big Fun Show Time’ arena hosts four different shows throughout the day.
+Each is repeated to ensure you get the opportunity to see them all.
+In addition to this there is the ‘Furchester Hotel’ Live show which runs every half an hour.
 Within the main ‘Show Time’ arena there is a snack counter which serves drinks and snacks, and toilets with both baby changing and baby feeding rooms.
 There is a large sheltered area where the performances happen.
 We arrived 10 minutes early to each show and were able to sit right at the front.
 This is great if it starts raining which lets be honest, is likely even during the summer months!
 At the end of each show they offer photo opportunities with the characters, and the line forms from the centre at the front.
 By sitting at the front you are in prime position for enjoying the show and for being the first in the queue for photos!

 The main shows are currently: